Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Essential Oil Poisoning in Cats

 Essential oils are dangerous to cats in their concentrated form.
 Cats cannot metabolize concentrated essential oils properly, and if ingested, inhaled, or absorbed through the skin, they can cause serious health problems.
-Some of the essential oils known to have the highest risks include peppermint oil, cinnamon oil, eucalyptus oil, and tea tree oil.
+The essential oils known to have the highest risks include peppermint oil, cinnamon oil, eucalyptus oil, and tea tree oil.

 Although lemongrass essential oil has a low index of toxicity in comparison to some of these, it’s still best to keep it well out of your cat’s reach.